Determining a Purchase Price

 The better you position your business to sell, the quicker and more valuable it will be.
 A business valuation specialist can help in determining the fair market value and your unique value proposition.
 A business broker can also be helpful in creating an attractive listing and negotiating the purchase price.
 Ultimately the final purchase price will be what a buyer is willing to pay for the business.

 Peak Business Valuation is here to help buyers and sellers determine a fair purchase price.
 We would love to talk with you about selling, buying, or financing a business.
 Questions are always welcome!
-Feel free to reach out by email or through a phone call.
+Feel free to reach out by scheduling a free consultation.